 Alternatively, some of the quietest times for weddings are morning hours Monday through Wednesday.
 So if you are looking for an intimate affair with fewer spectators, these would be the best options.
 Thursday and Fridays are generally busy, but there is a great vibe - especially on Fridays.
 Everyone is happy and excited to be there and the place is full of love, so even if your ceremony takes place during the busy hours, you will still be able to enjoy it!

 How far in advance can we book our civil ceremony for our SF City Hall wedding?

 Civil ceremony appointments can be booked within 90 days of your desired wedding date.
 For prime days and times like Friday afternoons, we recommend booking your San Francisco City Hall Wedding as soon as you can!
 To make an appointment, you will need to register for an account with the official booking platform of San Francisco City Hall here.

 Below is a screenshot of the appointment process, which is the same process used for both your marriage license and your civil ceremony.
 It is best to book the ceremony appointment before the marriage license appointment in case you want to take care of them the same day.
 Before booking with payment, double-check that there is a time slot available for your marriage license appointment one hour before the civil ceremony appointment.

-Wondering how much it will cost to get married at San Francisco City Hall?
+Wondering what fees you have to pay to get married at San Francisco City Hall?
 Uncharacteristic to our lovely city on the bay, the costs of a City Hall wedding in San Francisco are quite low.
 Directly from the website of the San Francisco County Clerk's Office, fees are listed below:

 Marriage license: $107.00 (as of Sep.
 2018) collected at the time of scheduling.
 Payment accepted online: credit card only (Visa/Mastercard).
 Payment accepted in person: cash, money order, credit card or debit card.